RakshitVij/form-1/README.md

-Just coded this beautiful looking neon signup/login form using HTML, CSS & JS.
+Just made this beautiful looking signup/login form with neon colors using HTML, CSS & JS.